Sociology of gender: U.S. media

 Media criticism is a reflection of the gender inequality in society through print, advertisements, television and music.
 The media is often criticized for holding women to unrealistic beauty standards: perfect skin, slim figure, and great hair.
 Some argue that the media's standards of beauty led to young girls having a lower self esteem, and blame the media for contributing to eating disorders.
 The US media is also criticized for displaying images which depict violence against women.
 Studies have revealed ways in which women are maimed, sliced, and raped in advertising images.
 However, the media is a product of different cultural values.
 Western culture creates cultural gender roles based on the meanings of gender and cultural practices.
-Western culture has clear distinctions among sex and gender, where sex is the biological differences and gender is the social construction.
+Western culture has clear distinctions among sex and gender, where sex comprises the biological differences whereas gender is the social construction.
 However, sex still influences how society perceives a certain gender.
-Since culture is created though the communication among society, communication is essential to the formation of gender roles in culture and in the media.
+Since culture is a societal artifact, communication is essential to the formation of gender roles in culture and in the media.
 The attitudes and mentalities found in culture and in the media are generated and passed on through communication.
 Therefore, communication, often through the media, is what teaches a person in society how to act male or act female.
 Media influences and reinforces the idea of The Beauty Myth as discussed in Naomi Wolf's book, The Beauty Myth: How Images of Beauty Are Used Against Women, which refers to unrealistic standards of beauty for women.
 Some argue that the mainstream media perpetuates the idea of hetero-masculinity by portraying men as dominant.
-Some also argue that the media objectifies and oppresses women, and men who do not fall into the heteronormative category.
+Some also argue that the media objectifies and oppresses women, as well as men who do not fall into the heteronormative category.